 Respondents were asked to identify establishments from which they purchased seafood products for home preparation in 2019 and 2020 (Figures 11 & 12).
-Forty-seven percent of respondents in 2019 and 50% in 2020 indicated they purchased more than 50% of seafood products for home preparation at supermarkets or grocery stores.
-This was followed by 37% in 2019 and 32% in 2020 that purchased less than 10% of seafood products for home preparation at supermarkets or grocery stores.
-Sixteen percent of respondents in 2019 and 18% in 2020 indicated they purchased between 11% and 50% of seafood products for home preparation at supermarkets or grocery stores.
-Purchases from all other establishments were uncommon in 2019 and 2020, with 75% or more of respondents in 2019 and 73% or more of respondents in 2020 indicating 10% or less of seafood purchases being made at all other establishments (seafood market, farmer's market, food hub, online seafood distributor or producer, etc.).
+Fifty-nine percent of respondents in 2019 and 2020 indicated they purchased more than 50% of seafood products for home preparation at supermarkets or grocery stores.
+This was followed by 27% in 2019 and 22% in 2020 that purchased 11% to 50% of seafood products for home preparation at supermarkets or grocery stores.
+Fourteen percent of respondents in 2019 and 20% in 2020 indicated they purchased 10% or less of seafood products for home preparation at supermarkets or grocery stores.
+Purchases from all other establishments were uncommon in 2019 and 2020, with 76% or more of respondents in 2019 and 82% or more of respondents in 2020 indicating 10% or less of seafood purchases being made at all other establishments (seafood market, farmer's market, food hub, online seafood distributor or producer, etc.).
 Overall, supermarkets or grocery stores were the most common establishment from which to purchase of seafood products for home consumption in 2019 and 2020.
 Regarding preferred establishments from which purchase seafood products for home preparation, minimal change was observed between 2019 and 2020 (pre-pandemic vs. pandemic).